mrsimpson/ical-interceptor/README.md

 ## How to use it

-Supply a `?url=<your ical calendar URL>` as url query parameter and add some modifiers.
+Supply a `?url=<your ical calendar URL>` as url query parameter to the enpoint you exposed the function to and add some modifiers.

+Thanks to the more than generous option to run the function on the [OpenFaas Community cluster](https://github.com/openfaas/community-cluster/tree/master/docs), the function is available at `https://mrsimpson.o6s.io/ical-interceptor`.

 ### Supported modifiers